FindArticles FindArticles

 SHARE

-Snapchat is bringing open-ended generative imaging straight into its camera with a new Imagine Lens that converts plain-language prompts into shareable visuals.
-Type a description, and the Lens will create, edit, or re-roll a Snap on the spot—then let you post it to your Story, send it to friends, or save it for use beyond the app.
+Snapchat is bringing open-ended generative imagery into its camera with a new feature called the Imagine Lens that generates shareable images from conversational prompts.
+Write a caption, and the Lens will generate, edit or re-roll a Snap there and then — then allow you to post it on your Story, send it to friends, or save it for use outside the app.

 Table of Contents

-• How to access it and what it costs
+• How to get it and how much it costs

 • What’s powering the images

-• Why it matters for Snap and creators
+• Why it’s important for Snap and creators

 • Early take: practical scenarios